dream-sports-labs/code-push-server/cli/README.md

 Do this with caution since any apps that have been configured to use it will obviously stop receiving updates.

-Finally, if you want to list all apps that you've registered with the CodePush server, you can run the following command:
+Finally, if you want to list all apps that you've registered with the DOTA server, you can run the following command:

 ```